 However, you may not receive payment for the alcohol, even if the payment only covers your cost for purchase.

-Council Directive 2008/118/EC lays down guide levels that can be used to determine whether the importation is for personal or commercial use.
-These guide levels are 10 litres of liquor, 20 litres of fortified wine, 90 litres of wine and 110 litres of beer.
-The guide levels may only be used as one of several factors that must be taken into account when making an overall judgement.
+Lag (1994:1564) om alkoholskatt (the Swedish Act on Excise Duty on Alcohol) lays down levels that can be used to determine whether the importation is for personal or commercial use.
+These levels are 10 litres of liquor, 20 litres of fortified wine, 90 litres of wine and 110 litres of beer.
+The levels may only be used as one of several factors that must be taken into account when making an overall judgement.

 - Liquor - beverages with an alcohol content over 22 per cent by volume

 - Fortified wine - beverages with an alcohol content over 15, but not over 22 per cent by volume